Do you go out to play? Savvy Authors Do!

 When was the last time someone knocked on your door and asked you out to play?
 When you are on vacation, are you able to leave the office, the emails … gulp, the mobile behind?

 When was the last time you allowed yourself to restore or re-create yourself?
 How about giving yourself a Valentines and take a Play Day?
 It could be just the thing to juice up your creativity and get your over the finish line for a project that has been weighing you down.

-In the movie Mary Poppins, Michael’s banker Dad tells a joke to the elder owner of the bank when he’s called on the carpet for bringing the kids to the bank during the workday.
-Dad gets fired, then the elder ends up dying laughing when he recalls a joke that young Michael told his Dad who in turn told the bank board when he gets the boot.
-In the end, Dad is welcomed back, but not without a major lesson … a little fun now and then is good for the soul.
+In Mary Poppins, Michael’s banker father tells a joke to the elder owner of the bank when he’s called on the carpet for bringing the kids to the bank during the workday.
+He gets fired, then the elder ends up laughing when he recalls the joke–gets it–and retells it to the bank board.
+In the end, Michael’s dad is welcomed back, but not without a major lesson … a little fun now and then is good for the soul.

 When was the last time you did something for simply the joy of it; playing hooking and watching movies you love; going dancing or taking in a concert and jumping up and down with the crowd; dancing for the sake of just moving the body; or how about skipping rocks across a lake?

 Don’t you sometimes just want to play a little hooky once in a while?

 It’s too easy to lose perspective.
 We say that we want balance, to be healthy, happy, spend time with our families.
 So, what does it take to he healthy and happy?
 Working more hours?
 Buying more stuff?
 I bet not.